 Command Definition

 Add Specify settings for an alert.

 Edit Modify settings for an alert.

 Delete Remove the alert from the form.

-Edit Permissions Specify permissions for the selected alert.
-You can also add or delete roles, and add or remove users.
-The enabled options depend on the permissions associated with the role to which you are assigned.

 Sensor Users

 This form lists all WebInspect sensor accounts, which exist to run scans on behalf of AMP users.